How to Find out What It Actually Costs You to Live

 To help you, I’m including my own so that you can see what I’m talking about.

 Notice that I include something called “miscellaneous”.
-I always put more in this column than I expect to pay out to cover any expenses I may have forgotten or
+I always put more in this column than I expect to pay out to cover small expenses I may have omitted such as the cost of getting the car washed.

 Once my items are placed on the chart, I write in the annual and monthly estimated or real costs.